rsdoiel/antenna/archives/2025/science_and_technology_2025.02.md

 ## Russia's Star Blizzard phishing crew caught targeting WhatsApp accounts

-date: 2025-01-16, updated: 2025-01-16, from: The Register (UK I.T.
+date: 2025-01-16, updated: 2025-01-17, from: The Register (UK I.T.
 News)

-<h4>FSB cyberspies venture into a new app for espionage, Microsoft says</h4> <p>Star Blizzard, a prolific phishing crew backed by the Russian Federal Security Service (FSB), conducted a new campaign aiming to compromise WhatsApp accounts and gain access to their messages and data, according to Microsoft.…</p>
+<h4>FSB cyberspies venture into a new app for espionage, Microsoft says</h4> <p><strong>updated</strong>  Star Blizzard, a prolific phishing crew backed by the Russian Federal Security Service (FSB), conducted a new campaign aiming to compromise WhatsApp accounts and gain access to their messages and data, according to Microsoft.…</p>

 <br>